 What is Mārama?

-Mārama is our digital tool to help you and your whānau give anonymous feedback on MHAIDS services.
+Mārama is our digital survey that allows you and your whānau give anonymous feedback on our services.

-You and your whānau can complete the survey from anywhere and on different internet connected devices.
+You and your whānau can complete the survey from anywhere with an internet-connected device.
 This allows you to give honest and open feedback in your own personal time and space.

 We encourage all our clients and their whānau to provide anonymous feedback to us via the Mārama Feedback Tool.